Five Star singer Stedman Pearson dies aged 60

 Pearson was most known for being in the popular 1980s band Five Star with his four siblings.

-Five Star singer Stedman Pearson has died at the age of 60, his sister Deniece Pearson said.
+Five Star member Stedman Pearson has died at the age of 60, his sister Deniece Pearson said.

-“He died on March 10, he was on dialysis and he had diabetes,” she told the PA news agency.
+The singer – who was most known for performing alongside his siblings Deniece, Lorraine, Doris, and Delroy Pearson in the British pop group – died on March 10 and had been on dialysis.

-Pearson was most known for being a part of British pop group Five Star, where he performed alongside his siblings Deniece, Lorraine, Doris, and Delroy Pearson.
+“He was a gentleman to the very end – in every way and an amazing son/brother and uncle,” a statement from his family to the PA news agency said.

-Their outfits and synchronised dance routines often drew comparisons to American music group The Jackson 5.
+“May the memories and love he gave to us and the world be our greatest comfort.
+He will be deeply missed.”

 Five Star had six top 10 singles in the UK charts with hits including System Addict, Can’t Wait Another Minute, and Rain Or Shine.